(Updated: July 18, 2018)

-Below is a glossary of terms related to the NSA and the collection of foreign signals intelligence.
+Below is a glossary of terms and definitions related to the NSA and the collection of foreign signals intelligence.

 This listing is work-in-progress